hapax/hapax.github.io/assets/rego.md

 the most common words occurring in a corpus of real text.
 An oldie but a goodie is the `brown` corpus, created at Brown University in 1961.
-I'm going to use mainly because it's relatively small.
+I'm going to use it mainly because it's relatively small.
 First, we make a list of all the words (with repetition) in the corpus, then obtain a frequency distribution using the `nltk` function `FreqDist`.